Avnet/Fujikura-beamforming/README.md

 - __Rx_IF_V - CN4 on the PAAM EVB__ to __J34 on the XM655__<br>

 The reasoning for the connections above is as follows:
 The Fujikura Type C PAAM operates at 4.9GHz IF (4.3 to 5.5GHz).
 So one could use the [Carlisle CoreHC2 breakout assembly](#carlisle-core) with external baluns, or one could [pick some baluns on the XM655 board itself](#xm655-balun-replacement).
-Since the range for this PAAM is 4.3 to 5.5GHz, we could pick baluns in the 4-5 GHz range or in the 5-6 GHz range, depending on the application's exact frequency.
+Since the range for this PAAM is 4.3 to 5.5GHz, we could pick baluns in the 4-5 GHz range or in the 5-6 GHz range, depending on the application's exact frequency.<br>

-DAC Tile 229 Chan 0 p/n wired to XM655 balun 4-5 GHz (J10, J12), which has an output on J9.
+DAC Tile 229 Chan 0 p/n wired to XM655 balun 4-5 GHz (J10, J12), which has an output on J9.<br>
-<a name="figure-19–XM655_DAC_balun_example"></a>
+<a name="XM655_DAC_balun_example"></a>
 <img src="./media/XM655_DAC_balun_example.png" style="width:6.5in;height:auto;" /><br>
-ADC Tile 224 Chan 0 p/n wired to XM655 balun 4-5 GHz (J2, J6), which has an input on J4.
+ADC Tile 224 Chan 0 p/n wired to XM655 balun 4-5 GHz (J2, J6), which has an input on J4.<br>

-See the image below for the typical tile assignments in RFSoC Explorer.
+See the image below for the typical tile assignments in RFSoC Explorer.<br>
-<a name="figure-18–Tiles-for-4p9Ghz"></a>
+<a name="figure-19–Tiles-for-4p9Ghz"></a>
 <img src="./media/Tiles-for-4p9Ghz-IF.png" style="width:6.5in;height:auto;" /><br>
+__Figure 19 – Typical tile assignments in RFSoC Explorer__

 8. First turn on the ZCU208 power supply.
 Then turn on the Daughtercard power supply with its ON/OFF switch SW1.
 The fan should make a loud noise, indicating that it works.